publicissapient-france/xebikart-infra/doc/adr/002-use-rabbitmq-with-mqtt-plugin-to-make-devices-communicate-with-each-other.md

 ## Context and Problem Statement

-We want a message broker so the devices and other applicaitons can communicate with the backend.
+We want a message broker so the devices and other applications can communicate with the backend.

 What broker and protocol should we use?